 Beiträge zu Tagungsbänden (4):

-und (June-2011) Integrating Visual and Haptic Shape Information to Form a Multimodal Perceptual Space IEEE World Haptics Conference (WHC 2011), IEEE, Piscataway, NJ, USA, 451-456.
+und (Juni-2011) Integrating Visual and Haptic Shape Information to Form a Multimodal Perceptual Space, IEEE World Haptics Conference (WHC 2011), IEEE, Piscataway, NJ, USA, 451-456.

-, und (March-2010) Visual and Haptic Perceptual Spaces From Parametrically-Defined to Natural Objects AAAI 2010 Spring Symposium on Cognitive Shape Processing, AAAI Press, Menlo Park, CA, USA, 2-7.
+, und (März-2010) Visual and Haptic Perceptual Spaces From Parametrically-Defined to Natural Objects, AAAI 2010 Spring Symposium on Cognitive Shape Processing, AAAI Press, Menlo Park, CA, USA, 2-7.

-, und (June-2008) Analyzing perceptual representations of complex, parametrically-defined shapes using MDS In: Haptics: Perception, Devices and Scenarios, 6th International Conference EuroHaptics 2008, Springer, Berlin, Germany, 265-274.
+, und (Juni-2008) Analyzing perceptual representations of complex, parametrically-defined shapes using MDS In: Haptics: Perception, Devices and Scenarios, , 6th International Conference EuroHaptics 2008, Springer, Berlin, Germany, 265-274, Series: Lecture Notes in Computer Science ; 5024.

 , , und (September-2011): Cross-modal transfer in visual and haptic object categorization, 34th European Conference on Visual Perception, Toulouse, France, Perception, 40(ECVP Abstract Supplement) 134.

-, und (July-2009): From unsupervised to supervised categorization in vision and haptics, 10th International Multisensory Research Forum (IMRF 2009), New York, NY, USA.
+, und (Juli-2009): From unsupervised to supervised categorization in vision and haptics, 10th International Multisensory Research Forum (IMRF 2009), New York, NY, USA.

-, und (July-2008): Analyzing haptic and visual object categorization of parametrically-defined shapes, 9th International Multisensory Research Forum (IMRF 2008), Hamburg, Germany.
+, und (Juli-2008): Analyzing haptic and visual object categorization of parametrically-defined shapes, 9th International Multisensory Research Forum (IMRF 2008), Hamburg, Germany.

-, , , und (October-2011) Abstract Talk: Efficient cross-modal transfer of shape information in visual and haptic object categorization, 12th International Multisensory Research Forum (IMRF 2011), Fukuoka, Japan, i-Perception, 2(8) 822.
+, , , und (Oktober-2011) Abstract Talk: Efficient cross-modal transfer of shape information in visual and haptic object categorization, 12th International Multisensory Research Forum (IMRF 2011), Fukuoka, Japan, i-Perception, 2(8) 822.

 , und (August-2009) Abstract Talk: Exploring visual and haptic object categorization, 32nd European Conference on Visual Perception, Regensburg, Germany, Perception, 38(ECVP Abstract Supplement) 159.